Consulting Presentation Automation: The Slide Deck Bottleneck Is Eating Your Engagement Margins

 And yet the structure gets rebuilt from scratch every single time, like it's the first engagement you've ever delivered.

-One consultant described it to me without any ambiguity: the consistency of output is what he wants, so he's not dreaming up every deck from start.
+One founder of a boutique consulting firm described it to me without any ambiguity: the consistency of output is what he wants, so his associates aren't dreaming up every deck from start and so the firm's deliverables look like one firm produced them.
 That's the frustration.
 Not the analysis.
-The reconstruction of the container that holds it.
+The reconstruction of the container that holds it, every time, by whoever happens to be senior enough.

 A 2026 Decktopus survey found that 58.1% of professionals cite formatting issues as their single highest-ranked presentation frustration.
 That's not a niche complaint.
 That's the majority of people who build decks saying the same thing: the format is the bottleneck, not the thinking.